 Welcome to Part II of My Armenian Adventure.
 You can find Part I here.

 …Luckily we were able to hitchhike to our hotel, which was convenient given the midday sun.
 And the hotel itself was nice, but the owner was horrendous.
 Rather than welcome us with open arms after our long journey, he immediately asked us for payment in cash, which we didn’t have.
 This seemed to catapult him into a fit of rage.
 He then decided it would be okay to smoke in our room whilst he was being rude to us.
-I later concluded he was probably an oligarch, as he sent a taller, more bald man with a cigarette hanging out the side of his both to bang on everyone’s doors to ask for money.
+I later concluded he was probably an oligarch, as he sent a taller, more bald man with a cigarette hanging out the side of his mouth to bang on everyone’s doors to ask for money.
 Bang on doors with one hand, carry a thick wad of cash in the other.
+Standard.

 We decided to escape immediately and took a taxi (due to being in the abyss) to the peninsula.
 Despite the lake being absolutely humongous and taking up a whopping 1/6 of Armenian territory, everyone seems to congregate right here in this one spot.
 I suppose it’s because that’s where you’ll find Sevanavank, which is pretty good reason if you ask me, plus there are actual facilities to be utilised.
 It was absolutely rammed with people around the lake.
 And what made things worse was the repetitive Russian techno that was blaring out left, right and centre wherever you went, and I could not for the life of me escape it.
 I was pained.
 Alas, I grabbed a beer, put my headphones in and did the whole sunbathing and swimming thing (poor me).